BIGSMOKE18/shopify-integration-store/README.md

 cd backend
 python mcp_server.py
 ```
+To run the mcp server use the python 3.11 or later versions

 The server exposes Shopify actions as MCP tools for use with AI agents and MCP-compatible clients.